-The monitor connector on the system board is inactive when a PCI Express x16 graphics card is installed in the computer.
+The monitor connectors on the system board are inactive when a graphics card is installed in the computer.

-If a PCI or PCI Express x1 graphics card is installed, the connectors on the card and the system board may be used at the same time.
+If a graphics card is installed into the PCI, PCI Express x1, or the PCIe x16 slot that is downshifted to a x4 slot, the connectors on the graphics card and the system board may be used at the same time.
 Some settings may need to be changed in Computer Setup to use both connectors.
-For information about Boot Order, refer to the Computer Setup (F10) Utility Guide.
+For information about setting the boot VGA controller, refer to the Computer Setup (F10) Utility Guide.